 While laminate floors look nice, nothing beats the beauty of floors made of real hardwood!
 Not only do they look gorgeous, but hardwood floors also last longer than laminate, are easier to repair, and are free of the toxic substances sometimes used in the production of laminate floors.

-Our hardwood floor stain and finish is for high traffic and the best part it is water based and toxic free!
+Our hardwood floor stain and finish is for high traffic and the best part it is water-based and toxic free!
 You can learn more about toxin-free hardwood floor finishing here.

-Best Way to Care for Hardwood Floors
+Tips on How to Care for Hardwood Floors

 1. Dust Mop or Vacuum Often